rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 ---

-Dr. Rohitash Chandra is UniSyd Fellow at the Centre for Translational Data Science.
-He is also affiliated with the Discipline of Business Analytics, School of Business.
-His research interests are in areas of deep learning, recurrent neural networks, neuroevolution, time series analysis, and Bayesian methods.
-He is developing novel learning algorithms for robust and dynamic decision making given misinformation and uncertainty from the environment.
-This provides a synergy of deep learning methods with Bayesian inference, multi-task and transfer learning.
-Applications include climate extremes, solid Earth evolution, and geo-coastal modelling.
-Currently, he is involved in projects that use Bayesian inference for solid Earth evolution and reef modelling.
-He is also interested in developing learning algorithms to simulate aspects of consciousness that include personality and attention.
+Dr. Rohitash Chandra is UniSyd Fellow at the Centre for Translational Data Science and School of Geosciences at the University of Sydney.
+His research interests are in areas of deep learning, neuro-evolution, Bayesian methods, solid Earth Evolution, reef modelling and mineral exploration.
+Currently he is developing novel learning algorithms for robust and dynamic decision making given misinformation and uncertainty from the environment.
+This provides a synergy of deep learning methods with Bayesian inference, and multi-task  learning.
+Currently, he is involved in projects that employ machine learning methods and Bayesian inference via  parallel tempering for solid Earth evolution, mineral exploration, and reef modelling.

 **Current Research Projects**